-The reason for that is simple: Yes, humans are a diverse lot.
-We can look distinctively different.
+Humans are a diverse lot; we can look distinctively different.
 We come from different places (though we all, as a species, come from modern-day Ethiopia), and the groups from which we have grown — our families, our clans, our cultures, our nations — all have traveled different paths.

 Putting us in distinct boxes with fixed labels is near impossible.
 Even the labels get jumbled.

-"I think there's a ton of overlap [between the terms ethnicity and race]," says Douglas Hartmann, a professor of sociology at the University of Minnesota and co-author of "Ethnicity and Race: Making Identities in a Changing World" (with sociologist Stephen Cornell).
+"I think there's a ton of overlap [between the terms ethnicity and race]," says Douglas Hartmann, a professor of sociology at the University of Minnesota and coauthor of "Ethnicity and Race: Making Identities in a Changing World" (with sociologist Stephen Cornell).

 And so it is that these labels become blurry and, at times, inseparable.